Judge Backs N.Y. Parents, Saying Their 30-Year-Old Son Must Move Out

 Greenwood then informed Rotondo that the case he cited wasn't the final word on the matter, and that it had been superseded by an appellate court ruling that tilted the weight of precedent back toward the parents' side.

-In interviews with the media, Rotondo has said the rift with his parents — who cut off his cellphone and refused to give him food — is rooted in an ongoing dispute over his young son.
+In interviews with the media, Rotondo has said the rift with his parents, who cut off his cellphone and refused to give him food, is rooted in an ongoing dispute over his young son.

 The case is being seen as an extreme example of a growing trend.
 As NPR reported in 2016, a Pew study found that, "For the first time in more than 130 years, Americans ages 18-34 are more likely to live with their parents than in any other living situation."